 7. Axe, Chainsaw, Hatchet

-These are my husbands suggestion to the must have camping items.
 Will you need to cut firewood or clear the trail?
 You will always find a camping knife and either a chainsaw or hatchet in our camping gear.
 They serve multiple purposes.

 When we go camping there is a list of items that must go no matter where we camp.
 This includes the tent, tarp, sleeping cots, bedding and pillows.
 My husband makes sure to bring his generator, lanterns, flashlights, compass, cooking stove, pots and pans.

 We also make sure to bring clothes and extras just incase.
 Pack for the unexpected.
+Here are some great suggestions for what to pack when camping.

 As a mom I pack plastic storage bags and garbage bags when we go anywhere.
 Garbage bags can be used as a rain poncho in a pinch and to store dirty clothes or to pack out the garbage you made.